Nil-Store/nil-store/metaspec.md

 #### 6.3.3 Enforcement
 - Pass: If ≥ (1−ε) of sampled receipts per SP verify (`ε` default 1%), rewards vest as normal.
-- Fail (Minor): If failures ≤ ε, deduct failing receipts from counted bytes and forfeit all $BW rewards for the epoch.
+- Fail (Minor): If failures ≤ ε, deduct failing receipts from counted bytes and **forfeit all retrieval payouts** for the epoch.
-- Fail (Major): If failures > ε, deduct failing receipts, forfeit rewards, and apply quadratic slashing to bonded $STOR.
+- Fail (Major): If failures > ε, deduct failing receipts, **forfeit payouts**, and apply quadratic slashing to bonded $STOR.
 Repeat offenders MAY be suspended pending DAO vote.

 #### 6.3.4 Governance Dials
 NilDAO MAY tune: sampling fraction `p`, tolerance `ε` (default 0.1%), slashing ratio, and escalation behavior.